Join John Abbott’s Nursing Program on our beautiful lakeside campus! Preparing graduates to work as registered nurses for nearly 50 years.

 Our Nursing program is renowned for its innovation in nursing education.
 We are committed to preparing our students for real-life practice in an increasingly challenging, complex healthcare system.

-In our state-of-the-art learning environment, classroom and laboratory experiences include integrated simulation, combined with clinical fieldwork in Montreal-area hospitals.
-Students practice in specialties ranging from obstetrics, pediatrics, medicine and surgery to geriatrics and psychiatry.
+In our state-of-the-art learning environment, classroom and laboratory experiences include integrated simulation, combined with clinical fieldwork in Montreal area hospitals.
+Students practice in a wide range of specialties.
 The hours spent in the clinical setting gradually increase so that, by the third year, students spend much of their time in a hospital setting integrating all that they have learned.

 CEGEP-University integrated nursing program (DEC-BN)